EYH0602/blog/source/_posts/Lambda.md

 This is a concept borrowed from functional programming (the word "function" kind of indicates that LOL).

+{% note secondary %}
-> When I first encounter the idea of "anonymous function",
-> I did not understand the meaning of it.
+When I first encounter the idea of "anonymous function", I did not understand the meaning of it.
-> To me, it is more like a quick way to define simple method when I was too lazy.
+To me, it is more like a quick way to define simple method when I was too lazy.
+{% endnote %}

 But what really is Lambda calculus?
 It is a simple **notation system** developed by